The Alzheimer's Disease

 •Having noticeably greater difficulty performing tasks in social or work settings.

-•Forgetting material that onehas just read
+•Forgetting material that onehas just read •Losing or misplacing a valuable object

 •Increasing trouble with planning or organizing